hanishkvc/prgs-docs-spreadsheetkvc/README.md

 The program supports the following modes

-	command mode,
+	default command mode,

 	edit/insert mode and

 	explicit command mode.

-#### command mode (implicit)
+#### default command mode

-The program by default runs in the implicit command mode.
+The program by default runs in the default command mode.
 In this mode one can press the following keys for achieving the specified operations.

 * i can be used to insert new content in the current cell.